 Are you following your bliss?
 How to follow my bliss, wasn’t on my radar.
 The word bliss came up from a conversation that I had with my son Steve.
 It was during his last year of college.
-He was discovering what he wanted to be at the age of 22 and his mother was/is still discovering what she wants to be when she grows up.
+He was discovering what he wanted to be at the age of 22 and his mother was still discovering what she wanted to be when she grew up.
 Can you relate?

 Anyway, I asked Steve if he would consider me to be a happy person…. a pretty loaded question, but I was prepared for a number of answers.
 The reason I asked is that the prior eleven years had been pretty rough.

 Before there Was Ever Bliss